shafiq29/sheba/README.md

 - Designed the API to be RESTful and well-documented it with the integration of Swagger
 - Written unit tests for your API endpoint.
 - Designed a frontend in react to create events for admin and list events and reservation for users

+## Unit Test:
+- This is done using jest
+- Run npm test

 ## Test and Deploy